 I was born and raised in Michigan’s Lower Peninsula.
 I earned a BS and a MA in psychology from Western Michigan University and a PhD in psychology (with a specialization in Behavior Analysis) from West Virginia University before coming to St. Lawrence.
 My research focuses broadly on the experimental analysis of human and non-human behavior.
 I use quantitative methods and laboratory models to study the variables that control behavior in our complex world.
-In the past I have studied rule-governed behavior, choice, punishment, and temporal learning (i.e. how organisms perceive time).
+Recently in my lab, we've been investigating learning and behavior in rat models of Attention-Deficit/Hyperactivity Disorder (ADHD) and Autism Spectrum Disorder (ASD).
 I am also interested in using behavior analytic principles to improve the relationships humans have with domesticated animals (applied animal behavior research).
-I am an avid runner and enjoy spending time outdoors with my wife and our two dogs.
-I also play bass guitar and am particularly fond of blues music.
+For example, we recently published Devon Belding's ('14) senior honors thesis on reducing repetitive pawing behavior in horses.
+I enjoy spending time outdoors on the farm with my wife, our new son, Luther, and our animals.
+I am also an avid runner, and I play bass guitar in my wife's band.

 Regularly Taught Courses: